 What you can do in the Office apps on an Android, iOS, or Windows mobile device with an Office 365 subscription

 All Office 365 plans allow you to view documents using the Word, Excel, PowerPoint, or OneNote apps for iOS, Android, or Windows mobile devices.
-However, the features and documents available to you depend whether or not you're using an Office 365 qualifying plan or non-qualifying plan, or if you have a one-time purchase of Office.
-Be sure to check that your device also meets the system requirements to use the apps.
+However, the features and files available to you depend on if you have an Office 365qualifying plan or non-qualifying plan, or if you have a one-time purchase of Office.

 Check your plan to see what you can do in the Office apps

 * Editing available only on screen sizes up to 10.1 inches.